gilmerperez/kingdom-movement/SpecificationSheet.md

   Description?
   Additional Info

-- **Individual Pricing (Membership) Page:**
+- **Individual Membership Page:**

 - Link to sign up
-- What extra details can we show here that are not on the main Pricing Page?
+- What extra details can we show here that are not on the main Membership Page?
 - Click into a membership for more details.
 - A big motivational picture at the top that fades to be more dark at the bottom then shows the details.